huizezhang-sherry/paper-cubble/README.md

 * `figures/`: figures used in the article, including diagram illustrations and figures
 * `jss/`: the main folder used to create the article and the appendix
 * `*.Rmd`: individual rmarkdown files for each section

+The current working rule used to markup:
+  * use \pkg{} when refers to the package
+  * use \code{} when refers to the class or object i.e., the cubble object, the long/ nested cubble)
+  * whenever possible, avoid using a bare cubble
+  * ggplot is not marked up currently